 Prerequisites: Geology 198A and Geology 108B.

-Individual research project, involving field work in a selected field of geology, with oral reports of progress to the class and a final oral and written report of 199.
-Special Study (1-4) I, II
+Individual research project, involving field work in a selected field of geology, with oral reports of progress to the class and a final oral and written report of work accomplished.

 Individual study in field, library, laboratory, or museum work.
-Four units maximum credit.
+Four units max-